What Happened Last Week

 Technical Set Up – What’s Happening with the Majors

-Join us for the 1st of a 5 part Series on: How do Bankers trade forex?
+Join us for the 1st of a 5 part Series on: How the Bankers trade forex

 Part 1: How the bankers prepare, mind set, daily routine, focus & all the little components that make them tick.

-Don’t get me wrong, the traders have a hell of a lot of fun but when the market is ‘on’ they are extremely focused!
+Don’t get me wrong, the traders have a hell of a lot of fun but when the market is ‘on’ they are at full speed forward!

 Remember you need to be fresh, confident and ready to trade and by sitting aimlessly in front of your screens you will become stale and uncertain.